rojarsmith/TrayToolbar/README.md

 ## Intro

 The Windows 10 provide the convenient function that can make the nested folder to be a custom menu.
 But it was removed in Windows 11.
-It caused me a lot of inconvenience.
-When my unhappy reached a critical point, I didn't want to reinstall the Windows 10, so, I wrote this program provided the similar function by system tray.
+TrayToolbar is the program provided the similar function by system tray.

 ![windows-10-toobars.png](img/windows-10-toobars.png)